Exhibition Dates: September 8 – October 20, 2023

 //

 Through sculpture, installation, drawing, and printmaking, MacDougall reflects on mortality, and the vulnerability of our bodies in the context of illness and western medical intervention.
+Drawing on her experience as a woman and patient, MacDougall explores the psychological impacts of cultural and systemic norms on communication and agency.

 Often, information is withheld and decisions are made without patient consultation.
 In her essay Illness as Metaphor Susan Sontag writes, “Karl Menninger has observed (in The Vital Balance) that “the very word ‘cancer’ is said to kill some patients who would not have succumbed (so quickly) to the malignancy from which they suffer.”
 This observation is offered in support of anti-intellectual pieties and a facile compassion all too triumphant in contemporary medicine and psychiatry.
 “Patients who consult us because of their suffering and their distress and their disability,” he continues, “have every right to resent being plastered with a damning index tab.”
 Dr. Menninger recommends that physicians generally abandon “names” and “labels” (“our function is to help these people, not to further afflict them”)—which would mean, in effect, increasing secretiveness and medical paternalism,” (Susan Sontag, Illness as Metaphor, p.6-7).